Erich Mielke: Indictments

 Aftermath of the Baader-Meinhoff Group's bombing attack on Ramstein Air Base, 31 August 1981.

 On 7 December 1989, Erich Mielke was arrested and taken into solitary confinement for embezzlement of public funds in order to improve his hunting estate.
 He was charged with "Damaging the People's Economy" (Schädigung der Volkswirtschaft).
 Mielke was initially imprisoned in the Hohenschönhausen Prison Complex and investigated by the East German military prosecutor's office.
 On 7 January 1990, he was further charged with high treason (Hochverrat) and conspiring with Erich Honecker to bug the telephones and open the mail of every one of East Germany's citizens.

 Mielke was released on 9 March 1990 for being unfit for imprisonment.
-However, he would be imprisoned again three months later.
+However, he was imprisoned again three months later.
 In May 1990, the East German Attorney general took over the investigation.
 On 26 July 1990, Mielke was arrested again.
 Mielke was now indicted for having ordered the shootings of defectors at the Berlin Wall.
 He would also be charged with misuse of office, breach of trust, and incitement to pervert the course of justice.
 Mielke spent time at the Rummelsburg prison and then at the Plötzensee Prison, before he was sent to the Moabit Prison, where he would remain for a longer time.

 In the meanwhile, the Federal Constitutional Court announced that Mielke had also been indicted for having ordered two terrorist attacks by the Baader-Meinhoff Group against United States military personnel who were stationed on West German soil.
 The first was the car bomb attack against the United States Air Force at Ramstein Air Base on 31 August 1981.
 The second was the attempted murder with an RPG-7 anti-tank rocket of United States Army General Frederick Kroesen, his wife, and the West German Federal Police (BKA) officer who was driving their armored Mercedes at Heidelberg on 15 September 1981.